 May's medication usage is more complicated to sort out than that of most shooters.
-He apparently began to unravel psychologically several months before his attack, as described by his former girlfriend.
-He became convinced that he had attentiondeficit-hyperactivity disorder (ADHD).
+He began to unravel psychologically several months before his attack, as described by his former girlfriend.
+He became convinced that he had attention-deficithyperactivity disorder (ADHD).
 His girlfriend, who was a pediatrician and familiar with ADHD, didn't think this was an accurate diagnosis.
-Nonetheless, he was prescribed a medication for ADHD.87 He reportedly was given Vyvanse (which is used for ADHD) as well as Wellbutrin (used primarily for depression).
-In addition, friends of his reportedly found a new bottle of Seroquel (an antipsychotic) in his apartment at some unspecified point.88 Whether or not he ever used this (or the Wellbutrin) is unknown.
+Nonetheless, he was prescribed a medication for ADHD.88 He reportedly was given Vyvanse (which is used for ADHD) as well as Wellbutrin (used primarily for depression).
+In addition, friends of his reportedly found a new bottle of Seroquel (an antipsychotic) in his apartment at some unspecified point.89 Whether he ever used this (or the Wellbutrin) is unknown.

-Another source claimed that a reporter who had gained entrance to the cottage he was staying in at the time of the attack found "a half-empty prescription bottle of Hydroxyzine,"89 which is both an antihistamine and used to treat anxiety.
+Another source claimed that a reporter who had gained entrance to the cottage he was staying in at the time of the attack found "a half-empty prescription bottle of Hydroxyzine,"90 which is both an antihistamine and used to treat anxiety.

-The only medication in his system at the time of his death, however, was amphetamine,90 which presumably was the Vyvanse.
+The only medication in his system at the time of his death, however, was amphetamine,91 which presumably was the Vyvanse.
 Thus, whatever else he had been prescribed, he either did not take it or had stopped taking it long enough before his attack that it was no longer in his system.

 May apparently had adult-onset schizophrenia, with severe paranoid delusions and auditory hallucinations.
-Complicating the picture, however, is that according to the website WebMD.

-com, Vyvanse and Wellbutrin can cause confusion, unusual thoughts or behavior, and hallucinations.
-The website Vyvanse. com noted that hallucinations can occur in children ages 6-17 (May was 31), but also that the medication can worsen preexisting mental problems or cause new problems.
+Complicating the picture, however, is that according to the website WebMD, Vyvanse and Wellbutrin can cause confusion, unusual thoughts or behavior, and hallucinations.
+The website Vyvanse.com noted that hallucinations can occur in children ages 6-17 (May was 31), but also that the medication can worsen pre-existing mental problems or cause new problems.

 Unfortunately, we don't have detailed information regarding which medications May actually used, when he took them, what the dosages were, and how they affected him.
-His psychotic symptoms were so severe that my best guess is that he was schizophrenic and sought relief from his distress with different medications.
+His psychotic symptoms were so severe that he apparently sought relief from his distress with different medications.
 It is possible, however, that one or more medications might have caused side effects that worsened his condition.